 Being overweight as an older adult increases your risk of having chronic illnesses therefore, it is good to stay active and make better choices about your diet.

-Being too thin as an older adult is not necessarily healthier as this can pose many problems in itself, such as increasing the risk of bone fractures, weakening the immune system, and many times being too skinny can be a symptom of a disease in itself.
+Being too thin as an older adult is not necessarily healthier as this can pose many problems in itself, such as increasing the risk of bone fractures, and weakening the immune system, and many times being too skinny can be a symptom of a disease in itself.

 A good night´s rest is vital to staying healthy and keeps you alert.
-Older adults need the same amount of sleep as all adults; however, many times, they do not get it because of the side effects of some medicines, and being sick and in pain can rob anyone from getting sufficient sleep.
+Older adults need the same amount of sleep as all adults; however, many times, they do not get it because of the side effects of some medicines, and being sick and in pain can rob anyone of getting sufficient sleep.

 Sleeping impacts your memory and your mood.
 Poor sleep can worsen depression in older adults.

 Smoking and excessive drinking do not promote good health.
 Scientific evidence shows strong evidence of premature aging in specific brain regions in alcohol-dependent people (irrespective of gender).